Published September 2019

-Ethylene-vinyl alcohol copolymer resins (EVOH) are specialty products that have superior gas barrier properties.
-They are often used as the internal layer in multilayer food packaging films and blow-molded rigid containers for a variety of purposes including gasoline tanks for automobiles.
+Ethylene-vinyl alcohol copolymer resins (EVOH), are specialty products that have superior gas barrier properties.
+They are often used as the internal layer in multilayer food packaging films and blow)molded rigid containers for a variety of purposes including gasoline tanks for automobiles.
 EVOH can be fabricated by melt processing.
-The barrier properties of EVOH films decrease in the presence of moisture, so coextrusion with protective polypropylene (especially biaxially oriented material), low-density polyethylene, nylons, or other moisture barrier films provides films or articles that are useful even with liquids.
+The barrier properties of EVOH films decrease in the presence of moisture, so coextrusion with protective polypropylene (PP) (especially biaxially oriented material), low-density polyethylene (LDPE), nylons, or other moisture barrier films provides films or articles that are useful even with liquids.

-In all world areas, EVOH is used predominantly in laminated gas barrier packaging films and to a lesser extent in extruded articles including blow-molded or thermoformed plastic parts, sheets and automotive gasoline tanks.
+In all world areas, EVOH are used predominantly in laminated gas barrier packaging films and to a lesser extent in extruded articles including blow)molded or thermoformed plastic parts, sheets, and automotive gasoline tanks.

 The following pie chart shows world consumption of ethylene-vinyl alcohol resins:

 The EVOH industry is an oligopoly, that is, a market with a very limited number of producers, a result of the high market entry barriers of high capital costs and the time)consuming and expensive process of product specification for food usage.